Measuring Software Quality: A Practical Guide

 - Stress testing – Understanding the upper limit of capacity of the system.

 - Soak testing – Checking if the system can handle a certain load for a prolonged period of time, and when performance starts to degrade.

 - Application performance monitoring (APM) – This is a new category of software that can provide detailed metrics of performance from the user’s perspective.

 Quality Aspect 3: Security

 Why measure security?
-Increasingly, users rely on software to perform sensitive operations, related to their personal lives and businesses.
-Software is better if it is less vulnerable to security breaches, and in reality does not experience security breaches.
+Increasingly, users rely on software to perform sensitive operations related to their personal lives and businesses.
+Software is better if it is less vulnerable to security breaches.

 How can you measure software security?

 - Number of vulnerabilities – It is possible to scan software applications to identify known vulnerabilities.
 The number of vulnerabilities found is a good (negative) measure of security.

 - Time to resolution – How long does it take from the time a vulnerability was introduced in the software until a fix or patch was released?